-Also born on this day, Charles Darwin, whose theory of evolution has to this day challenged the Biblical Doctrines of both Creation and the special creation of man in the image of God.
+Also born on this day, Charles Darwin, whose theory of evolution has to this day challenged the Biblical doctrines of both creation and the special creation of man in the image of God.
 While the 20th century might still have been the most violent century in man's history, Darwinism played a major part in how many of the 20th century's worst totalitarian regimes treated mankind.
 No, Darwin was not a Nazi and he would probably have been horrified by the atrocities committed by the Nazi's and Communists.
 Yet by denying man's place as the pinnacle of God's creation, he made it possible for tyrants and their scientific supporters to declare that man was just an animal.
 This led to the specific treatment of the Jews that culminated in the Holocaust.
 For a full discussion of Darwin's impact on history, see here and here.

-So we have in one day in the birth of one man whose life affirmed the whole human race's dignity as being created in the image of God with inalienable rights, and the birth of another whose life's work denied that special creation and which caused man to be seen as an animal and to be treated as such.
+So we have in one day the birth of one man whose life affirmed the whole human race's dignity as being created in the image of God with inalienable rights, and the birth of another whose life's work denied that special creation and which caused man to be seen as an animal, and to be treated as such.

 Wouldn't it have been a catastrophe if Darwin had been born fifty years earlier, publishing "On The Origin Of Species" in 1809, instead of 1859.
 Had this happened, evolutionary theories would have already been entrenched in the scientific world, and would have been seen as a further bulwark in the defense of slavery.
 Slaves, such as Frederick Douglass, would have been seen as those who were lower on the evolutionary scale.
 The defenders of slavery would have contended that slaves were therefore not fully human and incapable of governing themselves as the fully evolved white race, therefore slaves had no rights as they were a lower form of animal.
 Evolution would have been used to defend the "permanent necessity" of slavery.
 It would also have been a catastrophe had Lincoln not transformed the war into a fight to end slavery.
 If slavery remained in existence after his Presidency, then as Evolution became more accepted, it would have been used as a justification to the continue the institution of slavery.
 That would have guaranteed that not only slaves in America would remain in bondage after 1865, it would have guaranteed that many overseas would remain in chains as well.